m3dev/fluent-plugin-http-list/README.md

 ## Overview

 This plugin takes a JSON list of events as input via HTTP POST.
-If you're sending a lot of events this can eliminate some overhead.
+If you're sending a lot of events this simplifies your client's code and eliminates the overhead of creating a lot of brief connections.

 ※ Note that unlike the default HTTP plugin, this does *not* support msgpack.